Working overtime – the pros and cons for employers and employees

-Deciding what path to take should be based on the reason why are your employees working overtime and how often are they doing it.
-Can it be avoided or is it a strategic measure?
+Deciding what path to take should be based on the reason why your employees are working overtime and how often are they doing it.

 What is the “overtime lie”?

-We are sure you’re already tracking overtime hours in your company.
-You probably know which department works the most overtime and which the least.
+You are probably already tracking overtime hours in your company.
+If you do, you know which department works the most overtime and which the least.

-But do you know the causes of overtime?
-We mentioned 5 possible reasons earlier.
-There are 3 more that can stand between you and an optimal schedule:
+The key question is, do you know the causes of overtime in your company?
+We mentioned five possible reasons already, but there are three more reasons that can stand between you and an optimal schedule: